kedacore/keda-docs/content/blog/2021-07-07-keda-cast-ai.md

     "/blog/how-cast-ai-uses-keda-for-kubernetes-autoscaling/"
 ]
 +++

+# How CAST AI uses KEDA for Kubernetes autoscaling

 Kubernetes comes with several built-in [autoscaling mechanisms](https://cast.ai/blog/guide-to-kubernetes-autoscaling-for-cloud-cost-optimization/) - among them the Horizontal Pod Autoscaler (HPA).
 Scaling is essential for the producer-consumer workflow, a common use case in the IT world today.
 It’s especially useful for monthly reports and transactions with a huge load where teams need to spin up many workloads to process things faster and cheaper (for example, by using spot instances).